 Your audience location plays a massive role as they are the people the advertisers actually want to reach.
 The United States is by far the largest spender when it comes to online advertising, having spent 285 billion U.S. dollars in promotional activities in 2021.
-This means there is a lot of competing businesses, but also a lot of willing buyers.
+This means there are a lot of competing businesses, but also a lot of willing buyers.

 Whereas in other places where online advertising is not as advanced yet, the cost to acquire a customer will be a lot lower, but they may also not have as much disposable income, meaning they could be less valuable for advertisers overall.

 Not to mention companies that only service certain regions.

 The video length plays a role in the revenue you can generate from a video, largely due to the ability to include mid-roll ads when a video is longer than 8 minutes in length.

 These ads can play in the middle of a video which can have a massive impact on the amount you earn per view.
 These videos also tend to be more engaging for an advertiser, as viewers are more accustomed to seeing and skipping ads at the beginning of videos.

 You may have noticed a few years ago that many creators were making videos just longer than the 10-minute mark.
 This was mostly because of the mid-roll minimum being a 10 minute YouTube video at the time.
 Now that it has been dropped to 8 minutes, creators can more naturally reach that mark without having to “stretch” things out.

 The retention rate is another factor that mostly involves the number of ads a viewer sees.
 If you have 3 mid-roll ads and one at the end, a longer retention rate will result in more ads being spent on your video.